-Rental gear including catamarans is available from Coode Street Jetty in South Perth or you can skipper your own boat on these awesome picnic boats with GoBoat.
-Alternatively, head to About Bike Hire at Point Fraser on Riverside Drive for kayaks and Stand Up Paddle Boards.
+Rental gear including catamarans is available from Coode Street Jetty in South Perth during the summer months.
+About Bike Hire at Point Fraser on Riverside Drive hires kayaks and Stand Up Paddle Boards.
 If you prefer to stay dry, rent a bike instead and explore the city along the fantastic cycle paths along the river.

 Caversham Wildlife Park offers a close-up experience with Australia’s favourite native animals.

 Along with the many animal displays, there are daily attractions, including the farm show where you can see sheep shearing, watch a cattle dog muster his herd, crack a whip and bottle feed a lamb.

 Caversham also has daily animal feeding sessions, along with close-up encounters with wombats, koalas, pythons and an interactive farm.